mattsparks/the-stringler-laravel/README.md

 # The Stringler Laravel Package

-A Laravel package for [The Stringler](https://github.com/spatie/string).
+A Laravel package for [The Stringler](https://github.com/spatie/string), a string manipulation class.

 ## Install
+Compsoser:
+`composer require thestringler/manipulator-laravel`

 After composer has done its thing, add the package service provider to the array in `config.app`: